 De’Aaron, who had seven assists during the Kings’ opener against the Utah Jazz on Oct.
 10, will donate $100 per personal assists completed at home games in the 2018-19 season.
 Through his Breast Cancer Community Assist program, the NBA player will give up to $20,000 to the Albie Aware Breast Cancer Foundation.
 The money will go toward providing mammograms and screenings to Sacramento women in financial need.

 In 2017, more than 1,500 women were diagnosed with breast cancer in the greater Sacramento, California region.

 Lorraine is appreciative of the “wonderful” charity work her son is doing.
-Through moments of laughter, she explained how intense she’s been rooting for De’Aaron this season.
-During the first few Kings’ games she said she shouted: “Don’t mess up his assists!” and “We’re trying to get assists here, so make this shot!”
+Through moments of laughter, she explained how intensely she’s been rooting for De’Aaron this season.
+During the first few Kings’ games she said she shouted, “Don’t mess up his assists!” and “We’re trying to get assists here, so make this shot!”

 The point guard acknowledged that he had little recollection of his mom’s battle.
 He knew it was a mission to take on because of conversations she had with him and his cousin, Quentin, who he refers to as a big brother.
 Lorraine began raising her nephew when he was 5, after her sister passed away in January 1997 from breast cancer.
 De’Aaron was born 11 months later.

 There is a history of breast cancer in her family.
 Her deceased sister was diagnosed in 1993 and was in remission until 1996.
 She has another sister battling breast cancer who was diagnosed in 2013 and has had two reoccurrences.

 Lorraine was diagnosed in 2000 before De’Aaron turned 3.
 She discovered a small lump in March during a breast self-examination.
 After an ultrasound examination, the doctor “didn’t take [the mass] seriously” because she was only 33 years old.